-The post is full time and fixed term until 30 April 2028.
-The post is funded by Open Philanthropy and is available immediately.
-The salary will be on the Academic scale, Grade 6 scale in the range £45,097- £51,156 per annum pro rata (inclusive of London Weighting).
+The post is full time and fixed-term until 31 May 2029.
+The post is funded by the US Federal funding and is available from 01 December 2025.
+The salary will be on the LSHTM salary scale, Grade 6 in the range £45,097 - £51,156 per annum pro rata (inclusive of London Weighting).

 The post will be subject to the LSHTM terms and conditions of service.
-Annual leave entitlement is 30 working days per year, pro rata for part-time staff.
+Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.